saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

   - For example, the `nixpkgs` repository has its own `flake.nix` file that outputs many helper functions via the `lib` attribute.

+- For a deep dive into flake outputs, see [Nix Flake Outputs](https://saylesss88.github.io/flakes/flake_outputs_4.2.html)

 > The `lib` convention The convention of using `lib` to output functions is
 > observed not just by Nixpkgs but by many other Nix projects.
 You’re free,
 > however, to output functions via whichever attribute you prefer. --